simrenbasra/simys-blog/_posts/2026-03-21-simbot_part6.md

 -	Apply weightings to the vector and keyword scores.
 Use these weights to control how much influence each method has.

--	Compute the final score using matrix multiplication, sort in descending order, and return the top k results.
+-	Compute the final score using matrix multiplication, sort in descending order and return the `top_k` results.

 **2. Recency Aware Retrieval**